woss/fork-flyimg/docs/rate-limiting.md

 - Not suitable for multi-instance deployments (each instance tracks separately)
 - Requires filesystem write permissions

-## Rate Limit Configuration

-**Note:** All rate limits apply only to new image transformations.
-Cached images are served without rate limiting.

-### Requests Per Minute

-The primary rate limit is set by `rate_limit_requests_per_minute`.
-This limits the number of new image transformations per minute per IP address.
-This is the most commonly used limit and is always enforced when rate limiting is enabled.

-### Requests Per Hour

-Optionally, you can set an hourly limit by uncommenting and setting `rate_limit_requests_per_hour`.
-This provides an additional safeguard against burst traffic of new transformations.

-### Requests Per Day

-Similarly, you can set a daily limit using `rate_limit_requests_per_day`.
-This helps protect against sustained abuse of image processing resources.

-All three limits are checked independently.
-If any limit is exceeded, the new transformation request is blocked.
-However, requests for already cached images will still be served normally.

 ## IP Address Detection

 Rate limiting uses IP addresses to identify clients.
 The system checks headers in the following order: